-At UA, the graphic design track in the BFA in digital media prepares students with the fundamental skills to create visual responses to the communication challenges of the contemporary world.
+At UA, the graphic design area of focus in the BFA in digital media prepares students with the fundamental skills to create visual responses to the communication challenges of the contemporary world.
 Our students gain vital experience in conceptual development, exploration of visual media and proficiency in creative technology.
-Upon completion of the program, student will have assembled a professional portfolio that showcases their design work in an array of applications.
+Upon completion of the program, students will have assembled a professional portfolio that showcases their design work in an array of applications.

 Careers in Graphic Design

 - Creative Director

 - Motion Graphics Designer